-The Shark APEX was rated 90/100 on Vacuum Cleaner Advisor and we like that the unit has DuoClean Technology, a HEPA filter, and a sealed system which ensures that all the air entering the vacuum gets filtered before it is exhausted from the machine.
+The Shark APEX was rated 90/100 on Vacuum Cleaner Advisor and we also like that the unit has a HEPA filter and a sealed system which ensures that all the air entering the vacuum gets filtered before it is exhausted from the machine.

 The APEX is also very quiet for an upright vacuum and our noise level tests have shown it to be less noisy than almost all of our other vacuums (including other Shark uprights).
-Our cleaning tests have also shown that the APEX is great at pulling up large and small debris on both carpet and hard flooring.
+Our cleaning tests have shown that the APEX is very effective at pulling up large and small debris on both carpet and hard flooring.

 Another great feature on the APEX is its overall versatility.
-This vacuum is good for floor cleaning and for above-the-floor cleaning (using hose, wand and tools).
-It also comes with the popular Powered-Lift-Away mode which provides the ability to walk with the dust-canister/motor assembly in one hand and tools/hose/wand in the other.
-You are only limited by the length of the power cord here and this setup allows you into places the upright can’t go.
+This vacuum is good for floor cleaning and also for above-the-floor cleaning (using hose, wand and tools).
+In addition, it comes with the popular Powered-Lift-Away mode which provides the ability to walk with the dust-canister/motor assembly in one hand and tools/hose/wand in the other.
+Reach is only limited by the length of the power cord and this setup allows you access to places the upright can’t go.
 The APEX AX952 even includes a motorized pet hair tool which fits on-board the vacuum and is great for stairs and upholstery.

 If you are interested in the Shark APEX you may want to check out our very detailed Shark APEX AX952 review in which we run the machine through many tests.
 We also provide – in the review – a host of videos so you can see the machine operating and view the vacuum features.